Phhofm/upscale_vitepress/selftrained.md

 A digital art example (cropped to interesting section, 256x256).

 For 4x, I recommend checking out the [4xNomosUniDAT2_box](https://openmodeldb.info/models/4x-NomosUniDAT2-box) model output.
-And for a softer touch, the [4xLSDIRDAT](https://openmodeldb.info/models/4x-LSDIRDAT) model output.
+And for a softer touch, the [4xLSDIRDAT](https://openmodeldb.info/models/4x-LSDIRDAT) model output (or one of my newest, 4xNomosUni_rgt_multijpg).

 For 2x, I recommend checking out the 2xNomosUni_dat_multijpg output.